ruffle-rs/ruffle/web/README.md

     -   This will build the wasm binary and every node package (notably selfhosted and extension).
     -   Output will be available in the `dist/` of each package (for example, `./packages/selfhosted/dist`), save for the extension which is directory `build/`.
-    -   You may also use `npm run build:avm_debug` to activate the (extremely verbose) actionscript debugging output
+    -   You may also use `npm run build:debug` to disable Webpack optimizations and activate the (extremely verbose) ActionScript debugging output.

 From here, you may follow the instructions to [use Ruffle on your website](packages/selfhosted/README.md), or run a demo locally with `npm run demo`.